christina-giannouli/ng-property-listing/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+## Install Dependencies
+Before anything, run `npm install` to install `node_modules`.

-## Development server
+## Run App on Development server

-Run `ng serve` for a dev server.
+Run `npm start` to start the development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding